patmejia/langchain/README.md

    }'
 ```

-# Start OpenAI with Python
+# Start OpenAi and LangChain with Python

 ```sh
 pip install openai